 Constraining Cosmology with the Halo Occupation Distribution

-Jeremy held postdoctoctoral positions at Chicago and Berkeley and is now a research scientist at NYU.
+Jeremy held postdoctoctoral positions at Chicago and Berkeley and is now a faculty member at NYU.

 Juna Kollmeier, 2006